NOAA-GSL/VxIngest/README.md

     docker compose run import
 ```

-**Important:** The import container requires that `/opt/data_import/logs` (mounted from `data/logs` on the host) already exists as a directory.
-If the volume mount is not properly configured, the import script will fail with a clear error message rather than silently writing to ephemeral container storage.
+The Compose service now creates the required import directories on startup, including `logs`, `archive`, `temp`, and `xfer`, so a clean host volume will work without pre-seeding those paths.

 In the compose.yaml, `CREDENTIALS_FILE` defaults to `${HOME}/credentials`.
 Override it by setting a `CREDENTIALS_FILE` environment variable pointing to a different path.
 The `CACERT_FILE` secret path is similarly overrideable via the `CACERT_FILE` environment variable and is passed into the import container.